v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 The requirement to handle occasional spikes in traffic presents a design challenge.
 In theory, the system could be scaled out to handle the maximum expected traffic.
 However, provisioning that many resources woud be very inefficient.
 Most of the time, the application will not need that much capacity, so there would be idle cores and excess database resources, costing money without adding value.

 A better approach is to put the incoming requests into a buffer, and let the buffer act as a load leveler.
-With this design, the Delivery Scheduler must be able to the maximum ingestion rate of 100K requests/second over short periods, but the backend services only need to handle the maximum sustained load of 10K.
+With this design, the Ingestion service must be able to the maximum ingestion rate of 100K requests/second over short periods, but the backend services only need to handle the maximum sustained load of 10K.
 By buffering at the front end, the backend services shouldn't need to handle large spikes in traffic.

 At the scale the development team is targeting, Event Hubs is a good choice for load leveling, because of its high ingestion rate.
 Our tests showed that ingress per event hub was about 32k ops/sec with latency around 90ms.
-The delivery scheduler is also capable of sharding across more than one event hub.
-Ingress with 2 event hubs was 45k ops/sec with latency below 100 ms. (As with all performance metrics, there can be multiple factors that affect performance, so don't interpret these numbers as a benchmark.)
+(As with all performance metrics, there can be multiple factors that affect performance, so don't interpret these numbers as a benchmark.)
+If even more throughput is needed, the Ingestion service can shard across more than one event hub.
 Event Hubs also has cost benefits compared with other options.

 It's important to understand how Event Hubs can achieve such high throughput, because that affects how a client should consume messages from Event Hubs.
 Event Hubs does not implement a *queue*.
 Rather, it implements an *event stream*.